wix-incubator/erb/bootstrap/wix-bootstrap-ng/README.md

 Allows you to have a config where given a `context` composed from defaults and plugins you can build an object containing functions/objects that match your domain.
 Returned object will be passed down to `express`, `management`, `http` functions.

 Parameters:
- - fileExportingFunction - path (absolute or from cwd) to a js file exporting a function that gets a `context` and returns an thing (object, function, whatever).
+ - fileExportingFunction - path (absolute or from cwd) to a js file exporting a function that gets a preconfigured `express` app and `context` and returns an thing (object, function, whatever).
 Can return a `Promise`.

 **index.js**